QTNM/Electron-Tracking/examples/Cd109source/README.md

 thickness covers that surface.
 This is therefore taken as an example of a surface source, i.e. the Cd-109 ions are set on the surface of the Nickel volume.

-A scoring surface, a half-sphere on top of the source emission surface, is defined as a boundary between two vacuum spaces, purely for scoring of a free, emitted electron.
+A scoring surface, a sphere around the source, is defined as a boundary between two vacuum spaces, Scorer and World, purely for scoring of a free, emitted electron.
+Condition for scoring is that a step is at a geometry boundary and between identical materials (vacuum).

 Scorer: scoring surface crossing - particle momentum vector and kinetic energy post-step, location and PDG code.
 Output in ROOT file.